-Obesity Action Coalition Calls on PETA to Immediately End Campaign Stigmatizing Overweight and Obese Individuals
+Obesity Action Coalition Calls on PETA to Immediately End Campaign Stigmatizing Individuals with Obesity

 For Immediate Release